pinglab-utils/KG-Projects/docs/index.md

-# KG Projects
+# Knowledge Graph Catalog

-Welcome to knowledge graph  class projects!
+Welcome to the Knowledge Graph Catalog!

 A knowledge graph is a hybrid of a traditional relational database and a graph.
 It consists of a set of concepts and the relationships among them.
 In biomedicine, knowledge graphs can be a powerful tool for organizing and interpreting complex biological systems, diseases, and their relationships with genes, proteins, and drugs, enabling more informed decision-making and the development of new treatments and therapies.
 For example, knowledge graphs can be leveraged for personalized medicine by representing attributes of a patient (e.g., patient's medical history, genetic information, and other relevant data) to tailor treatment plans to the individual patient.
 In biomedical research, knowledge graphs – consisting of the relationships among biomolecules, functions, and system phenotypes – enable investigators to gain a better understanding of how these systems work and how they may be disrupted in disease states.

 Knowledge graphs are constructed with a specific purpose, for example, to predict interactions among proteins, biological processes associated with biomolecules, or manifestation of pathology that may be treated by drugs.
 All relevant data must be curated before performing analyses, analyses such as path-walking methods or machine learning approaches (e.g., link prediction with graph neural networks).
-The scope of the class project does not focus on performing analyses to answer a biomedical question but rather centers on knowledge graph construction for the hypothetical purpose of answering these questions.

-We have compiled all knowledge graph  class projects collected by students in **BioInfo 201-Winter, 2023, UCLA** class, conducted by **Pinglab UCLA**, as their class project into a unified document.
+These Knowledge Graphs were developed as part of the class projects from UCLA Bioinformatics 201 Winter 2023 and as hands-on projects from Bridge2AI ENABLE Scholar Program.

-Each knowledge graph  class project is prepared by a group of students which includes:
+Each knowledge graph must include:
 - Title
 - Description
 - Use Cases